github/vscode-codeql/extensions/ql-vscode/README.md

 * Enables you to use CodeQL to query databases and discover problems in code bases.
 * Shows the flow of data through the results of path queries, which is essential for triaging security results.
-* Provides a large, open source repository of [CodeQL security queries](https://github.com/Semmle/ql) to explore.
+* Provides an easy way to run queries from the large, open source repository of [CodeQL security queries](https://github.com/Semmle/ql).
 * Adds IntelliSense to support you writing and editing your own CodeQL query and library files.

 ## Quick start overview